 Heroin addiction can feel hopeless, but studies show that treatment for heroin abuse is effective and can help people live long, healthy lives in recovery.
-Treatment for heroin use should address an individual’s unique physical and psychological needs through a range of therapies, while creating an aftercare plan that will set them up for success in recovery.
+Treatment for the effects of heroin abuse should address an individual’s unique physical and psychological needs through a range of therapies while creating an aftercare plan that will set them up for success in recovery.

 What is Heroin?

-Heroin changes the brain chemistry of users, impacting the balance of neuronal and hormonal functions that can take a long time to return to normal after a person stops using.
-As a result, people become addicted to heroin easily because their body soon depends on it to feel normal.
-Tolerance begins quickly with heroin so that users need to increase the amount of heroin they take to feel the same high and physical dependence leads to painful withdrawal symptoms that often keep users hooked on the drug to avoid the severe discomfort that begins just hours after they stop using.
+Heroin changes the brain chemistry of users, impacting the balance of neuronal and hormonal functions.
+As a result, people become addicted to heroin easily because their bodies become dependent on it to feel normal.
+Tolerance begins quickly with heroin, requiring users to increase the amount of heroin they take to feel the same high.

 Signs of Heroin Use